 The department offers allied health education programs leading to the following Bachelor of Science Degrees: Athletic Training, Communicative Disorders, Dietetics, and Health Sciences.
-Students majoring in Health Science will select one of the concentration focus areas: Pre-Professional, Supervision and Management.
-The department also offers the Associate of Science Degree for students majoring in Cardiopulmonary Care Science and a post-baccalaureate certificate of completion of a Dietetic Internship program.
+Students majoring in Health Science will select one of the concentration focus areas: Pre-Professional or Supervision and Management.

 The Athletic Training Education Program is nationally accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 Students completing the Communicative Disorders program are eligible for licensure in Louisiana as a Speech Therapy Assistant and formal graduate study.
 The Didactic Program in Dietetics (DPD) is nationally accredited by the Commission on Accreditation for Dietetics Education (CADE) of the American Dietetic Association (ADA).